Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/setting-up-a-basic-typeorm-starter.md

 [TypeORM](https://github.com/typeorm/typeorm) is a super popular system with a massive user base.

 The end goal for today is to have a primary database managed by TypeORM.
-We also want to have some kind of framework to interact with this database.
+We also want to have some framework to interact with this database.

 ## Setting up a TypeORM project

-Luckily, TypeORM provides a super powerful CLI that can generate a basic project for us.
+Luckily, TypeORM provides a super powerful CLI that can generate an starter project for us.

 To install the CLI, you can run the following command.